jbuisine/macop/docs/source/examples/ubqp/implementation.rst

         fitness = 0
         for index_i, val_i in enumerate(solution._data):
             for index_j, val_j in enumerate(solution._data):
-                fitness += self._data['F'][index_i, index_j] * self._data['D'][val_i, val_j]
+                fitness += self._data['Q'][index_i, index_j] * val_i * val_j

         return fitness

-The cost function for the quadratic problem is now well defined.
+The cost function for the Unconstrained binary quadratic problem is now well defined.

 .. warning::
-    The class proposed here, is available in the Macop package ``macop.evaluators.discrete.mono.QAPEvaluator``.
+    The class proposed here, is available in the Macop package ``macop.evaluators.discrete.mono.UBQPEvaluator``.

 Running algorithm
 ~~~~~~~~~~~~~~~~~

-Now that the necessary tools are available, we will be able to deal with our problem and look for solutions in the search space of our QAP instance.
+Now that the necessary tools are available, we will be able to deal with our problem and look for solutions in the search space of our UBQP instance.

 Here we will use local search algorithms already implemented in **Macop**.